-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a smaller reporting company, or an emerging growth company.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
 See definitions of "large accelerated filer", "accelerated filer", "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer 🗵 Accelerated filer 🗆 Non-accelerated filer 🗆 Smaller reporting company 🗆 Emerging growth company
+Large accelerated filer X Accelerated filer Non-accelerated filer Smaller reporting company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\square$ No $\square$
+Yes No 🗵

-The aggregate market value of the class B common stock held by non-affiliates of the registrant was 72,097,367,231 as of June 30, 2019.
-The registrant's class A common stock is not listed on a national securities exchange or traded in an organized over-the-counter market, but each share of the registrant's class A common stock.

-$As \ of February \ 6, 2020, there \ were \ 156,399,660 \ outstanding \ shares \ of \ class \ A \ common \ stock \ and \ 02,088,016 \ outstanding \ shares \ of \ class \ B \ common \ stock.$
+The aggregate market value of the class B common stock held by non-affiliates of the registrant w\$72,097,367,231 as ofJune 30, 2019.
+The registrant's class A common stock is not listed on a national securities exchange or traded in an organized over-the-counter market, but each share of the registrant's class A common stock is convertible into one share of the registrant's class B common stock.
+As of February 6, 2020, there were 156,399,660 outstanding shares of class A common stock and/02,088,016 outstanding shares of class B common stock.